aptos-foundation/AIPs/aips/system_txn.md

 requires (*optional): <AIP number(s)>
 ---

-# AIP-X - System Transaction Type
+# AIP-X - Validator Transaction Type

 ## Summary

-The Aptos blockchain, as it currently stands, predominantly handles two kinds of transactions: `UserTransaction` and a pair of specific system transactions (`BlockMetadata` and `StateCheckpoint`).
-Looking ahead, there is a clear need for the integration of additional types of system transactions to support future applications.
-In response to this requirement, this AIP proposes the introduction of a 'system transaction type'.
-This type will be structured as an enumeration (enum), facilitating the straightforward expansion and incorporation of various distinct system transaction instances in the future.
+The Aptos blockchain, as it currently stands, predominantly handles two kinds of transactions: `UserTransaction` and a pair of specific validator transactions (`BlockMetadata` and `StateCheckpoint`).
+Looking ahead, there is a clear need for the integration of additional types of validator transactions to support future applications.
+In response to this requirement, this AIP proposes the introduction of a 'validator transaction type'.
+This type will be structured as an enumeration (enum), facilitating the straightforward expansion and incorporation of various distinct validator transaction instances in the future.

 ### Goals

 The objectives of this AIP are twofold:
-- Introduce a new transaction type, referred to as `SystemTransaction`.
+- Introduce a new transaction type, referred to as `ValidatorTransaction`.
-- To implement any requisite modifications ensuring compatibility with the introduction of `SystemTransaction`.
+- To implement any requisite modifications ensuring compatibility with the introduction of `ValidatorTransaction`.

 ### Out of Scope

-The specific details regarding future extensions of system transaction instances are beyond the scope of this document.
+The specific details regarding future extensions of validator transaction instances are beyond the scope of this document.
 These details will be proposed and implemented by future developers as the need arises.

 ## Motivation

 Future applications necessitate the blockchain's ability to efficiently agree upon and update specific proposals on-chain.
-System transactions facilitate this process by enabling validators to swiftly propose changes and reach consensus in just a few seconds, a feat made possible by the low latency of the Aptos blockchain.
-In the absence of system transactions, reaching such an agreement would be dependent on [Aptos Governance](https://aptos.dev/concepts/governance/), a more time-consuming process that not only spans several days or even weeks but also requires manual proposal submissions each time.
+Validator transactions facilitate this process by enabling validators to swiftly propose changes and reach consensus in just a few seconds, a feat made possible by the low latency of the Aptos blockchain.
+In the absence of validator transactions, reaching such an agreement would be dependent on [Aptos Governance](https://aptos.dev/concepts/governance/), a more time-consuming process that not only spans several days or even weeks but also requires manual proposal submissions each time.

 ## Impact

-This AIP will benefit blockchain-core developers by providing them the flexibility to enhance the blockchain system with new varieties of system transactions.
+This AIP will benefit blockchain-core developers by providing them the flexibility to enhance the blockchain system with new varieties of validator transactions.
 Additionally, it may influence downstream infrastructure elements, like Indexers and SDKs, necessitating potential adjustments to maintain compatibility.

 ## Alternative solutions